sysbio-vo/sysbio-course/en/NGSchool2017.md

 Assuming you start with clean Ubuntu 16.04.

-> **Note: **If you use VirtualBox and want to enable copy-paste between host and virtual machine, you need to download and install VirtualBox Guest Additions from Devices menu.
+> **NB: **If you use VirtualBox and want to enable copy-paste between host and virtual machine, you need to download and install VirtualBox Guest Additions from Devices menu.
 After that reboot and click Devices -&gt; Shared Clipboard -&gt; Bidirectional.

 ```bash
 sudo apt-get update